-There are a few places in Goreme that offer an Hammam in a Turkish Bath.
+There are a few places in Goreme that offer a Hammam in a Turkish Bath.
 Heybe Hotel is a really good option as their website is very up to date and user-friendly with all the information and prices, I also popped into the spa and it’s really nice and relaxing, and pretty fancy.

 Cooking Class in Cappadocia

-Cultural Activity: Food is a big part of Turkish Culture and there are plenty of Cooking Classes available on offer when you arrive in Cappadocia.
+Food is a big part of Turkish Culture and there are plenty of Cooking Classes available on offer when you arrive in Cappadocia.

 Cafe Hop in Goreme

-Chilled Activity: If you’d rather have a chilled afternoon, be sure to head to a cafe or restaurant terrace, or even your own hotel terrace if you have one, get a Turkish Coffee or Turkish Tea and enjoy the views of the town for a few hours because this really is a fairytale land and you don’t have to be doing lots of busy activities to appreciate it!
+If you’d rather have a chilled afternoon, be sure to head to a cafe or restaurant terrace, or even your own hotel terrace if you have one, get a Turkish Coffee or Turkish Tea and enjoy the views of the town for a few hours because this really is a fairytale land and you don’t have to be doing lots of busy activities to appreciate it!

-Sunset Viewpoint in Goreme
+Sunset Point in Goreme

-If you are feeling a bit more adventurous though you could head to Uchisar Rock Castle instead for sunset, it’s the highest point in Cappadocia and a popular places to visit for sunrise and sunset.
+If you are feeling a bit more adventurous though you could head to Uchisar Rock Castle instead for sunset in Cappadocia, it’s the highest point in Cappadocia and a popular place to visit for sunrise and sunset.

 Dinner in Goreme

-Day 2 in Cappadocia
+2 Days in Cappadocia

-If you didn’t do a Hot Air Balloon Ride the morning before, be sure to book one in for this morning.
+If you didn’t do a Hot Air Balloon Ride the morning before, be sure to book one in for this morning on your Cappadocia itinerary.
 If you did, I still recommend you get up early and watch the Balloons in Cappadocia from the ground!

-If you do not have a terrace to watch them from, go back up the hill and this time go to Sunrise Point (the same hill as Sunset Point, just the other side), be warned that it does get busy up here and a lot of tour groups do tend to go up but you should be able to find a quiet spot and it’s well worth going anyway.
+Be warned that it does get busy up here and a lot of tour groups do tend to go up but you should be able to find a quiet spot and it’s well worth going anyway.

 Day Tour from Cappadocia